 How it works:

-Ironically, there isn’t an actual “clone EBS volume” functionality in AWS.
+Ironically, there isn’t any official functionality in AWS to clone Amazon EBS volumes.
 The platform simply doesn’t offer it.

 Either you must: